ssav7912/rust-FreeD/README.md

-# Free-D Rust Protocol
+# Free-D Protocol Rust Implementation

+This aims to provide a library of all the types used by the FreeD protocol, in rich Rust semantics, for interacting with free-d hardware or simulating it for your own implementations.

 I found that there were very few public implementations of the Free-D protocol available, and none that implemented the entire protocol.

-This aims to provide a library of all the types used by the FreeD protocol, in rich Rust semantics, for interacting with free-d hardware or simulating it for your own implementations.

-Current Payload implementations:
+Current Payload implementations, as per the spec:
 - `PollPayload`
 - `PositionPollPayload`
 - `SystemStatusPayload`